-If pupils are travelling by bus and have brought a mobile phone to School, children in R9-R11 will hand in their phones at reception.
-Children in R8 will hand them in to their Form Tutor and they will be taken to reception.
+If pupils are travelling by bus and have brought a mobile phone to School, children will hand in their phones at reception.
 Mobile phones will be collected before the children travel home on the bus.

 Pupils who are found using their mobile phones during the School day, will have their mobile phones confiscated.
 The mobile phone will be returned to a parent at the end of the School day.